synedra/workshop-astra-tik-tok-test/README.md

   ```
   netlify dev
   ```
-  * The application should automatically launch in the GitPod preview pane
+  * The application should automatically launch in the GitPod preview pane - you may need to click there (upper right) to remind it to finish loading.

 ### 9. Connect Netlify to your site
 Execute each of the commands below to link your code to your Netlify deployment.